mUtterberg/perceptron/README.md

 * X (a kxn matrix representing the data points)

-and returns:
+and return:

-* Predicted value
+* A predicted value